operator-framework/enhancements/enhancements/scorecard-storage.md

 QE and other test writers sometimes require storage within their test environment (e.g. test container) to write reports and other test output material.
 Today within scorecard this is not possible since a persistent volume is not available within the test container.
 As the test completes, the container ends, leaving only the container log on the k8s cluster until the Pod is deleted.

-This enhancement would offer an optional mechanism whereby test writers have a persistent volume mounted within their test containers, provisioned, enabled, and cleaned up by scorecard.
+This enhancement would offer an optional mechanism whereby test writers have an emptyDir volume mounted within their test containers enabling them to write test output.
+Scorecard would set this emptyDir up and extract test output from it before the test is deleted.

 ## Motivation